sstark/gjfy/README.md

 The logo.png can be replaced by a custom logo if needed.
 (It must be png)

+You may create a file `userMessageView.txt` that will contain the message the user sees when clicking on the link.
+It will replace the default message.
+HTML can not be used.

 `$PWD/<file>` will take precedence over `/etc/gjfy/<file>` for above options.

-To trigger reloading of auth.db, logo.png or custom.css you can send SIGHUP to the gjfy process.
+To trigger reloading of auth.db, logo.png, custom.css or userMessageView.txt
+you can send SIGHUP to the gjfy process.
 The TLS certificate or key won't be reloaded this way.

 Authentication
 --------------